snprim/ST558_project_1/README.md

     ## No encoding supplied: defaulting to UTF-8.

-This function retrieves season records from one specific team, and therefore you need to provide the `franchiseId` or `teamName` as an argument.
-The ID can be found using `getFran` or `getFranTeamTot`.
+`getFranSeaRec` retrieves season records from one specific team, and therefore you need to provide the `franchiseId` or `teamName` as an argument. `franchiseId` can be found using `getFran` or `getFranTeamTot`.

 /site/api/franchise-season-records?cayenneExp=franchiseId=ID (Drill-down
 into season records for a specific franchise)